Blaizzy/mlx-embeddings/docs/Homebrew-homebrew-core-Merge-Checklist.md

     - rebase during merge
   - version update follows preferred message format for simple version updates: `foobar 7.3`
   - other fixes format is `foobar: fix flibble matrix`
-  - you can use `--bump` flag for `brew pull` in case the PR have a single commit but the wrong message
 - bottle block is not removed

   Suggested reply: